mattermost/docs/source/getting-started/light-install.rst

 Next, add people to your team by sending them an invitation:

-1. Click your username at the top left of the Navigation Panel.
+1. Select your team name at the top left corner of Mattermost.
-2. Click **Invite People** and enter the email addresses of the people you want to add.
+2. Select **Invite People** and enter the email addresses of the people you want to add.
-3. Click **Invite Members**.
+3. Select **Invite Members**.

 When the invitee receives the email with the link, it’s a single click to join your server, chat to you in the channel you’ve created, or create their own channels.
 More information about adding users is available `here <https://docs.mattermost.com/messaging/managing-members.html#managing-members>`_.

 Create a Notifications Hub
 --------------------------

 Create a `“heartbeat” channel <https://community.mattermost.com/core/channels/community-heartbeat>`_ and integrate your most-used apps and plugins with Mattermost to send status updates and critical notifications in one place.

-You can find and install integrations and plugins via **Main Menu > Plugin Marketplace**.
+You can find and install integrations and plugins via **Product menu > Marketplace**.

 Get started with GitHub, Jira, and Jenkins: